Jakirul/Jakirul/README.md

  </a>
 </p>

-## I'm a Trainee Full Stack Developer and Recent Computer Science Graduate!
+## I'm a Full Stack Developer and Recent Computer Science Graduate!
 - 🌱 Currently learning new things....
 - ⚡ Always looking for new opportunities